elifapa/git-cheatsheet/README.md

 `git remote add origin  <REMOTE_URL>` point to your github (or any other remote) repo
 `git push -u origin master` this command pushes your changes to your remote repo

+* `git remote -v`  get a list of any configured remote URLs.

 * `git log` see all the commits that were made for our project

 * `git status` shows the state of the working directory and the staging area; which changes have been staged, which haven't, and which files aren't being tracked by Git